 - Get a costume that fits appropriately; not too big or too small.

 - Give your pet time to get used to the costume.
 Have your pet wear the costume for a few minutes every day for about a week before Halloween.
 Give them plenty of praise and treats for tolerating the outfit!

 Many dogs like to romp and play with their four-legged companions.
-Consider throwing your canine fur baby a Halloween party.
+Consider throwing your canine fur baby a small Halloween party.
 To minimize the risk of injury, ensure that: